kivy/python-for-android/doc/source/troubleshooting.rst

 Unpacking an APK
 ----------------

-It is sometimes useful to unpack a pacakged APK to see what is inside, especially when debugging python-for-android itself.
+It is sometimes useful to unpack a packaged APK to see what is inside, especially when debugging python-for-android itself.

 APKs are just zip files, so you can extract the contents easily::